Saquon Barkley, Roquan Smith top list of 32 NFL rookies who'll make an instant impact

 Los Angeles Rams

 Ogbonnia Okoronkwo, DE: I didn't understand the "undersized" label for Okoronkwo during the pre-draft process.
 He was three-eighths of an inch under 6-2, and he tipped the scales at 253 at the combine ... plenty big enough to be a stand-up rusher.
-Anyway, his film is loaded with speed-rush wins, plays in which he controls bigger offensive tackles with hand usage, and an awesome bend and dip around the corner.
+Anyway, his film is loaded with speed-rush wins, plays in which he controlled bigger offensive tackles with hand usage, and awesome bend and dip around the corner.
 He's going to eat in Wade Phillip's system with Aaron Donald and Ndamukong Suh on the inside.

 Miami Dolphins